3 Reasons to Include Fruits and Vegetables in Your Diet

 If you are a hard-core non-vegetarian, chances are that you rarely include vegetables in your daily diet.
 But if you want to maintain a healthy weight or want your weight loss effort to be a success, including vegetables and fruits in your diet is essential.

-Fruit and veggies are packed with the minerals and vitamins your body needs to function optimally and are also rich in anti-oxidants.
-These anti-oxidants protect you from heart diseases and cancer.
-According to the new Australian Dietary Guidelines, you should include two fruits and five vegetables or legumes in a day.
+Fruit and veggies are packed with the minerals and vitamins your body needs to function optimally and are also rich in antioxidants.
+These antioxidants protect you from heart diseases and cancer.
+According to the new Australian Dietary Guidelines, you should include two fruits and five vegetables or legumes daily.

 So, let’s see why exactly they are so beneficial for you.

 They are an excellent source of fibre, which is critical to healthy digestion.
 They also help in lowering your cholesterol.
 Eating fruits and vegetables will keep you full, helping you cut down on your food cravings.
 This in turn may aid in weight loss.